JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

 ### 10 Dec 2021

  - *2 hours* reviewing rotor implementation to work out why it is glitchy. cannot find why. seems like it should work fine...

+## CHRISTMAS

+### 17 Dec 2021

+ - *2 hours* playing around with rotor to solve visual glitch - realised I was not normalising pseudo vector!
+IT WORKS - although sometimes shape scale up, but very rarely...
+ - *4 hours* implementing swipe rotation in the modular scene
+   - several issues arose
+     - compiler could not replace rotation functions as there is so much content. had to reduce calls to rotate, but should be fine
+     - if the objects were shifted based on UI elements, textures would be offset and move across object
+   - I now have working swipe rotation

+TODO:
+Move rotation into children scenes so they can be changed easily
+Make controller variables held by a static class for persistent variables
+Implement grab ball rotation (after rotation in subscenes)
+Create survey scene
+Create trigger buttons to increment experiment between surveys